THE ROSIE EFFECT by Graeme Simsion, Review: A little less Disney

 Graeme is a founder of Pinot Now, a wine importer and distributor and Roy’s Antiques in Melbourne.
 He recently resigned from his position as a Senior Research Fellow at Melbourne University.
 He is married to Anne, a professor of psychiatry who writes erotic fiction.
 They have two children.

 In 2007, Graeme completed his PhD in information systems and enrolled in the professional screenwriting course at Royal Melbourne Institute of Technology.
 He has made a number of short films and his screenplay, The Rosie Project, won the Australian Writers Guild / Inscription Award for Best Romantic Comedy Script in 2010.
-While waiting for The Rosie Project to be produced, he turned it into a novel which in June 2012 won the Victorian Premier’s award for an unpublished fiction manuscript.
+While waiting for The Rosie Project to be produced, he turned it into a novel.
+In June 2012 this won the Victorian Premier’s award for an unpublished fiction manuscript.

 * My receiving this paperback from Text Publishing in no way hindered my the expression of my honest opinions in this review.